stopcontrol/PrintMyMRI/README.md

 After installation and licensing we can start the fully automated segmentation and reconstruction process which can take up to about 24 hours depending on your Machine and parallelisation Settings.

-Now you can [Test](https://surfer.nmr.mgh.harvard.edu/fswiki/TestingFreeSurfer) your installation by processing a FS samplesubject called "Bert"; if you want to.
+Now you can [Test](https://surfer.nmr.mgh.harvard.edu/fswiki/TestingFreeSurfer) your installation by processing a FS sample subject called "Bert" if you want to.

-Segemntations and reconstruction: recon -all
+## Segmentatios and reconstruction command: ```recon -all```

 Open your Terminal and navigate to your Subject Folder.
 Assuming the MRI is in your Downlaods Folder:

 ```bash
 cd ~/Downloads/subject
 ```
-And start the processby calling teh recon-all function
+And start the process by calling the recon-all function mentioned above.

 ```bash
 recon-all –i file.dcm –subject  bert   –all